lambdaacademy/2016.04_erlang_env/README.md

 ### Check that things are up and running

-All the commands above are supposed to be run from the VM.
+All the commands  above are supposed to be run from the VM, unless otherwise stated.

 #### Networking